ndxbxrme/meteor-ng-coffeescript/README.md

 CoffeeScript is supported on both the client and the server.
 Files ending with `.coffee`, `.litcoffee`, or `.coffee.md` are automatically compiled to JavaScript.

-This is a fork of the core Meteor `coffeescript` package.
-As the per the [Meteor wiki](https://github.com/meteor/meteor/wiki/Contributing-to-Meteor#adding-new-packages-to-meteor):

-> For historical reasons, some packages that really ought to be in Atmosphere are currently in core, like `less` and `coffeescript`.

-The goal of this fork is to fix this problem by moving the `coffeescript` package out of core, allowing the community to build on it without having to go through the Meteor release cycle.

 ### Unwrapped helpers and events